-This was where Pixetic started from when creating a design for the Lviv Puppet Theater website.
+This was where Pixetic started when creating a design for the Lviv Puppet Theater website.
 First, we did research on the site’s aesthetics and the language it should speak to its users to get to know its target audience.
 We tried to get a general understanding of what visitors need and what they expect from the website.

 At this stage, the insights and observations obtained during the previous step are analyzed and used for defining the core problem your team needs to solve.
-With the knowledge that Pixetic gained during the user research, we established the main pain points of the website’s visitors: searching for a certain play, buying tickets and general interaction with the theatre; and defined one of the main problems – the absence of graphic style and brand identity of the Theater.
+With the knowledge that Pixetic gained during the user research, we established the main pain points of the website’s visitors: searching for a certain play, buying tickets, and general interaction with the theatre; and defined one of the main problems – the absence of graphic style and brand identity of the Theater.

-Now it’s time to generate ideas on how to solve the defined problem by thinking of alternative, creative ways to take a look at the problem and to come up with an innovative solution.
+Now it’s time to generate ideas on how to solve the defined problem by thinking of an alternative, creative ways to take a look at the problem and to come up with an innovative solution.
 During the design thinking workshops and brainstorming sessions, we elaborated on customer journey maps and the list of prioritized user stories.
 We realized that using the user experience of movie theatres as a reference for designing ticket buying flow would make more sense.

 This is where a team narrows their results from the previous ideation stage towards an early solution of a defined problem and tries to create a low-budget trial version of the product to see how an idea might work out and to introduce improvements and changes.
 At this stage, we worked on mapping out how users navigate the website to define information architecture and user flows.
 We shifted the main focus to the home page with the current repertoire and information about upcoming events.
 All the elements have a “built-in” and designed call to action and are interconnected.